 Common Applications of Each Wax Type

 Paraffin wax shows up in more places than you’d think, from candle-making and crayons to food-safe coatings and basic skincare.
-For handymen, its harder, slicker texture makes it perfect for practical tasks like:
+For handymen like me, the harder, slicker texture makes it perfect for practical tasks like:

 - Lubricating screws and nails to drive them more smoothly into wood